 Never let an arsehole rent space inside your head.

-Finally enter the cyclist.
+Next enter the cyclist.
 Now I’m not saying a two-wheel conveyance is a perfect all round answer.
-There are still the elements to consider.
-For those who defy the meteorological caveats sternly issued by the sages of Exeter, a panoply of weather resistant clothing is available and advisable via the high street or by the click of a mouse.
-After all it was once said that there is no such thing as bad weather, only inappropriate clothing.
-This, I concur, maybe stretching the whimsical somewhat but is nevertheless fundamentally true.
+There are still the elements to consider or more specifically rain.
+But for those who defy the meteorological caveats sternly issued by the sages of Exeter, a panoply of weather resistant clothing is available and advisable via the high street or by the click of a mouse.
+There is no such thing as bad weather, only inappropriate clothing.
 Of course if presentation and aesthetics are an issue at your final destination, then walking in looking wetter than a fishes wet bits may not enhance your chance of promotion.
-However these occasions, although unpleasant while you’re sat there steaming like fresh manure on a frosty morning, thankfully are rare.
+But your chances may improve if, once divested of your saturated but quality outer wear, you cut a dash.
+We all recall occasions sat there steaming like fresh manure on a frosty morning and it does nothing to enhance our standing.
 The other piece of grit in the cyclist’s hub grease is of course our motor powered highway sharing contemporaries.
-Hard bitten cynics paranoid that all other road traffic is deliberately conspiring against them personally to ensure that they arrive late.
-Desperate to cover any inch of Tarmac so that no one else can, regardless of whether that’s a bus lane, cycle lane even pavements are sometimes considered fair game if they’ve got their hazard lights on!
-But that’s where my diatribe ends.
+These are the hard bitten motoring cynics, paranoid that all other road traffic is deliberately conspiring against them personally to ensure that they arrive late.
+Desperate to cover any inch of Tarmac so that no one else can, regardless of whether that’s a bus lane, cycle lane.
+Sometimes even pavements are sometimes considered fair game if they’ve got their hazard lights on!

 I have a car and am guilty of being a motorist.
 I have a family who don’t see the light like I do.
 I’m sanguine with that and have no desire to force my proclivities onto others.
 After all, a passion should come naturally.
 But I wonder at those who crook an eyebrow at the Lycra clad apparition wafting by as they sit locked in their sealed metal boxes on their daily commute.
 Do they ever feel the temptation to discard what they perceive as comfort and security, grasp a set of bars with both hands and give life to another wise inanimate collection of steel tubes and componentry.